core-wg/href/draft-ietf-core-href.md

 It is recommended that specifications that describe the use of CRIs in CBOR-based protocols use the error handling mechanisms outlined in this section.
-Implementations of this document MUST adhere to rules unless the containing document overrides them.
+Implementations of this document MUST adhere to these rules unless the containing document overrides them.

 When encountering a CRI that is well-formed in terms of CBOR, but that